sethstenzel/kitbashkvm/README.md

 ## How to use?
 Plug in a USBC cable to your laptop, and then one USBC cable and one HDMI cable to the machine you wish to controlling.
-Next choose to either use the installation less Google Chrome Web Controller, or download a native Windows client from the Microsoft Store.
+Next choose to either use the installationless Google Chrome Web Controller, or download a native Windows client from the Microsoft Store.

 ## Can I make my own?
 ABSOLUTELY!
 Wiki instructions here on GitHub will detail how to build or use alternative parts.